hpl002/Masters_Public/readme.md

 #### Primary Aim

 Demonstrate how one can semantically enhance a process log and then use this to decompose a overworked task into smaller fragments which can then be carried out by less specialized workers.
 The decomposing technique respects the required competence level of all sub-tasks and also available resources.
-Only tasks that can be filled by available workers will be offered.
+Only sub-tasks that can be filled by available workers will be implemented.

 #### Secondary Aim